andrd3v/dcdev/README.md

     return encryptedData;
 }
 ```
 # Chapter 4.
-Conclusion
+Conclusion and security implications

-In this repository I attempted to show the full path of generating a DeviceCheck token: from calling DCDevice in the app, through XPC and the devicecheckd daemon, to the final encryption of the payload in _encryptData.
-Key stages are covered – initializing the context with TeamID.BundleID, obtaining the public key (including the fallback constant), assembling the certificate chain, and forming the encrypted blob sent to the server.
-I hope this report made it a bit clearer why DeviceCheck is such a pain.
-In theory it can be bypassed (at least by using your own obtained certificates), but I'm too lazy to do that.
+This write-up traces the full DeviceCheck token generation path: from calling `DCDevice` in an app, through XPC into the `devicecheckd` daemon, into `DeviceCheckInternal.framework`, and finally to `_encryptData`, where the payload is constructed and encrypted.
+Key stages are covered – initializing the context with `TeamID.BundleID`, resolving the public key (including the hard-coded fallback), assembling the certificate chain, and forming the opaque blob returned to the caller.

+From a security and red-team perspective, this analysis provides the primitives needed to reason about DeviceCheck’s trust model, to emulate or instrument the client in controlled environments, and to assess how robustly backends validate and interpret DeviceCheck tokens.

-### Work done by [andrd3v](https://github.com/andrd3v).
-Help provided by [whoeevee](https://github.com/whoeevee).
-Thanks for reading!
+Work by [andrd3v](https://github.com/andrd3v).
+Thanks for the help, [whoeevee](https://github.com/whoeevee).